-The Wild, Tragically Short Life of Anna Nicole Smith
+Inside the Weird, Wild and Tragically Short Life of Anna Nicole Smith - E!
+Online

 The case would drag on, but in the meantime, Smith's drug troubles and the media circus over these legal proceedings (not to mention her marriage in the first place) had etched away at her glamour-girl status.

 She had a memorable role as the bad guy's seductive girlfriend in Naked Gun 33 1/3 in 1994 and starred as an ex-CIA agent in the 1995 B-thriller To the Limit, but that was the end of her movie career in the 1990s.
-She wouldn't shoot another film until Illegal Aliens, which came out after she died on Feb.
-8, 2007, of a lethal cocktail of prescription drugs in a hotel room in Hollywood, Fla., her heart having been broken by the death of her son, Daniel, five months prior.
+She wouldn't shoot another film until Illegal Aliens, which came out after she died at the age of 39 on Feb.
+8, 2007, of an accidental overdose of prescription drugs.

 "She had such a magnetic personality, but you could see that she was fragile," Marciano told Paper.
 "Success came and she got recognized by people.
 She started taking sleeping pills because she couldn't sleep and mixing alcohol with them.
 I stopped working with her because I couldn't deal with that.
 I said, 'We're done.'
 After that she met the wrong people, and I think that was it."

 By the time she starred in The Anna Nicole Show on E! in 2002, she had turned into a pop culture curiosity.
-The show only lasted for 14 episodes, but the scenes of a barely coherent Smith slurring her words, saying some unintentionally hilarious, crazy-ass stuff, and attending to her day-to-day affairs as if she was under water would linger.
+The show only lasted for 14 episodes, but the scenes of a barely coherent Smith slurring her words, saying some unintentionally hilarious stuff and attending to her day-to-day affairs as if she was under water would linger.
+She soon became known more for her antics than for any straight-forward career move.

 At the G-Phoria Awards in 2004, her left sleeve failed her and her entire breast popped out of her dress.
 Smith covered up with her hand but didn't appear too concerned.
 Also that year, she appeared in the video for Kanye West's "The New Workout Plan," which made it at least slightly understandable when she memorably asked, "Like my body?" at the Billboard Music Awards before haltingly introducing the "freaking genius" rapper.

-In 2005, she entered an ultimately very revealing wet T-shirt contest at a club called the Freaky Tiki in Myrtle Beach, S.C.., and reportedly ended up in a screaming match with Birkhead, who was identified as her boyfriend.
-Stories about the fracas ended upon Smith's own website before being taken down.
+In 2005, she entered a wet T-shirt contest at a club called the Freaky Tiki in Myrtle Beach, S.C.., and reportedly ended up in a screaming match with Birkhead, who was identified as her boyfriend.
+Stories about the fracas ended up on Smith's own website before being taken down.

-Stern showed up as well, ostensibly looking out for her.
-He later told MSNBC.com's The Scoop, "The reason we took down the postings was that we don't want Anna defamed on her own website."
+"The reason we took down the postings," Stern later told MSNBC.com's The Scoop, "was that we don't want Anna defamed on her own website."
 To set the record straight, he said, she was wearing pasties, she didn't take, or ask, for pills, and she didn't have a boyfriend.

-"The only thing that was true is that I went there to save her because she didn't feel safe," Stern said.
+"The only thing that was true is that I went there to save her because she didn't feel safe," Stern added.
 "She met some good people in South Carolina and some bad people and I question their motives.
 I'm glad we got her out of there on time."

-Birkhead said on 20/20 in February that he and Smith were definitely an ambiguous-to-the-public-eye couple.
+Birkhead said on 20/20 that he and Smith were definitely an under-the-radar couple.
 "No one ever knew one time that I was her boyfriend," he said.
 "The whole time we dated, if you look at all the video, I'm in the back carrying my camera bag...she didn't want me in the spotlight."

 All the while, Marshall vs. Marshall was still raging.
 The U.S. Court of Appeals had agreed with Pierce, that Smith was entitled to nothing.
 Her legal team responded by taking their case to the U.S. Supreme Court, which agreed to hear it in 2006.

-Smith, having lost 69 pounds since becoming a face of TrimSpa and looking healthier than she had in years, appeared at the hearing that February with Stern and Daniel at her side.
+Smith, having lost 69 pounds since becoming a face of TrimSpa, appeared at the hearing that February with Stern and Daniel at her side.
 The justices ultimately ruled, 9-0, that Smith's legal fight could continue—meaning her team could again take up the issue of her inheritance with a lower court.

 E. Pierce Marshall died four months later and his wife vowed to take up the fight against Anna Nicole ever getting a dime of J. Howard Marshall's money.